skipperbent/pecee-pixie/README.md

 The syntax is similar to Laravel's query builder "Eloquent", but with less overhead.

-This library is stable, maintained and are used by sites around the world (check credits).
+This library is stable, maintained and are used by sites around the world (check the [credits](#credits)).

 **Requirements:**
 - PHP version 7.1 or higher is required for pecee-pixie version 4.x and above.
 Versions prior to 4.x are available [here](https://github.com/skipperbent/pixie).

 ### Features